tomlm/iciclecreek.bot/source/Libraries/Luce.net/readme.md

-﻿# Luce Overview
+﻿# LucE Overview
-Luce *(pronounced Lucy)* is a library which performs natural language understanding (LU) by defining a simple yaml syntax for defining **entities**.
+LucE *(pronounced Lucy)* is an Entity Recognition engine which defines a simple yaml syntax for recognizing **entities**.

-#  Entities are king
+#  Entity Recognition Engine
-Luce's core concept is
+LucE's core concept is
 > **Entities** are cascading patterns of **tokens** and **entities**.

-Luce focuses on **capturing your knowledge** by focusing on the  **patterns** that make up your **entities**.
+LucE focuses on **capturing your knowledge** by focusing on **token patterns**.

-This is a much more natural way of building a model, because it allows you to focus on the fragments of information you understand in way that is instantly testable and naturally builds up to more complex matches.
+This is a natural way of building a model, because it allows you to focus on the fragments of information you understand in way that is instantly testable and naturally builds up to more complex entities.

 # Key tenants

 ## Tenant 1: **Minimize concept count**
-Luce has 2 core concepts:
+LucE has 2 core concepts:
 1. **Create Entities** - name each thing you want to capture.
 2. **Define Patterns** - Define patterns as simple sequences of tokens and entities.

 ## Tenant 2: **Instant feedback**
 When authoring you want immediate feedback on the impact of your changes.
-Luce acheives this by not requiring any training or even CLI tool to be invoked to see the results of your changes.
+LucE acheives this by not requiring any training or even CLI tool to be invoked to see the results of your changes.